Many people don’t realize it but social media is an incredible guerrilla marketing tool

 niche.
 By posting helpful articles, videos and pertinent information on your social media

-, you will position yourself as an expert and you will actually be helping others.
+sites, you will position yourself as an expert and you will actually be helping others.
 When

 people feel helped, they will want to follow you and they will want to get to know what you